smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * *RIF4.7z* needs to be copied to: *%CATALINA_HOME%\webapps\RIF4.&z*
 * As an administrator create the directory *%CATALINA_HOME%\webapps\RIF*
-* If you are a power user, use adminstrator privileges to add your username with full control to the folder *%CATALINA_HOME%\webapps\RIF*
+* If you are a power user, use administrator privileges to add your username with full control to the folder *%CATALINA_HOME%\webapps\RIF*
 * Unpack using the file manager *7-Zip* (right click -> 7-Zip -> Extract to "RIF4\").
 Do not use the command line (```"C:\Program Files\7-Zip\7z.exe" x RIF4.7z```) it does not work!
 * Check that the *%CATALINA_HOME%\webapps\RIF* contains files: